rhine59/OnTheEdge/ConnectToLabEnvrionment.md

 ![](images/2020-01-20-15-25-41.png)

-## Copying files between your local workstation and managed-cluster
+## Copying files between your local workstation and edge-device

-When you need to copy any file between your local workstation and managed-cluster in Skytap, use the following:
+When you need to copy any file between your local workstation and VMs in Skytap, use the following:

 For Mac and  Linux
 ```